AVEVA/AVEVA-Samples/Basic/Angular/readme.rst

 	4) **Add Behavior**: Creates and adds the behavior to the streams
 	5) **leanup**: Deletes the events, stream, behavior, and type type.

 To run the example, click each of the buttons in turn from top to bottom.
-If you are using Microsoft Internet Explorer, you can view the API calls as they are tun by pressing F12 Developer Tools.
+If you are using Microsoft Internet Explorer, you can view the API calls as they are run by pressing **F12 Developer Tools**.

-The rest of the sections in this document outline the operation of Qi and the underlying process and technology.
+The rest of the sections in this document outline the operation of Qi and the underlying process and technology of the example.

 How the example works